 David Hernandez says, "The company has kept the Jeep in the best condition it could.
 Over the past couple of years its condition has been deteriorating, because it just sits now.
 The original motor (100K JPEG) still runs, however it needs to be push started.
 There is virtually no rust at all -- it has original almost everything (90K JPEG) and will be easy to restore.
 This Jeep is extremely clean.
 I and another member plan to restore it, and make it a parade piece."

-By the way, the old Lakes Volunteer Fire Company also had an early Jeep Wagoneer as Chief's car (40K JPEG).
+By the way, the old Lakes Volunteer Fire Company also had a Jeep Wagoneer (circa 1979) as Chief's car (40K JPEG).

 Thanks to Firefighter David Hernandez of Taunton. -- Derek Redmond

 See more Boyer CJ-2A Fire Engines on CJ3B.info.

 CJ3B Home | Contents | Search | Links | Bulletin Board